Smoked Whole Chicken

 For the rub

-- Roasting hen – Choose a fresh, high-quality whole chicken.
-Look for a bird that is of good size and free from any signs of spoilage.
+- Roasting Hen: Choose a fresh, high-quality whole chicken.
+Look for a bird that is of good size and free from any signs of damage.
 Ideally, opt for organic or free-range chicken for the best flavor.
-You can use a frying chicken, too, but the roasters have a delicious flavor.
+You can use a frying chicken, too, but the roasters have a delicious flavor and juicy meat.

 - Poultry seasoning